+This season at CCBS we have a Christmas challenge from the CCBS president.
 I love the story of Christmas as presented by the gospels of Matthew and Luke.
-You know the story well, a young expectant woman, some shepherds in the Judean hills and some wise men from the east.
-My mind is drawn to three distinct statements from the story which leads me to ask these three questions:
+You know the story well, a pregnant young woman, some shepherds in the Judean hills, and some wise men from the east.
+My mind focuses on three distinct statements from the story.

 Who will you tell?
 What will you ponder?
 And What gift will you give the King?
 Three great questions to consider and act upon this Christmas.